The 30th anniversary of Galway’s Film Fleadh opens with a debut set in a small Donegal town

 Bushe has a tendency to sacrifice clarity for visual flourishes

-DoP Arthur Mulhern and production designer Michael Moynahan construct a visual chamber piece, centred around a derelict caravan park and a grotty small-town amusement arcade.
-Janis Dvics’ arresting, Birdman-like score takes its cues from the ringing slot machines.
+The film is centred around a derelict caravan park and a grotty small-town amusement arcade with the score taking its cues from the ringing slot machines.
 Yet the story tends to get lost somewhere in between.
 A sense of place is similarly missing: supposedly Donegal, this is a town where everyone sports a different Irish accent and the young lead seems to come, without any particular reason, from Scotland.

-Aged 15, Joe Moody (McDougall) has run away from his foster family to revisit his family’s abandoned caravan park and reunite with his best friend.
-Effective flashbacks recall a close relationship with his father, now deceased, and the reason for this death is a muddled plot point whose significance seems to have suffered in the mix.
+Aged 15, Joey Moody (MacDougall) has run away from his foster family to revisit his family’s abandoned caravan park and reunite with his best friend.
+Flashbacks recall a close relationship with his father, now deceased, and the reason for this death is a muddled plot point whose significance seems to have suffered in the mix.
 Also of confused origins is the character of shambling alcoholic Ronald Tanner (Shortt), who turns up in the leisure centre trying to sell Chinese teddy bears to its grimy owner Gits (Smiley).

 Eventually, the story swims into focus although Bushe has a tendency to sacrifice clarity for visual flourishes.
-These are, however, easy on the eye, from the interiors of the rusting caravans to the neon-lit droop of the dingy arcade.
-Rigging up a shopping trolley to a motorbike for Joe and Ronny is one of many resonant images which stud the 83-minute film.
 The costume department also has a good time, cramming the vermillion-faced Shortt into a series of grimy wife-beaters and flared pantsuits and, on one occasion, a dented old beekeeper hat.
 The nod to the American indie is present throughout.

 Production companies: Fastnet Films/Tilted Pictures